 By analysing standard dilution series the relationship between S/CO values and concentration of the analyte can be established^{5,6}.
 Plotting (transformed) S/CO values against (log) concentration analyte using linear regression analysis enables calculation of correlation coefficients.
-It is recommended to use a transformation resulting in an optimal correlation.
-Figure 1 show linear dose response relations in the BIO-RAD Syphilis assay obtained after log transformation of dilution and S/CO values.
+Figure 2 show S/CO ratios of the Murex ICE Syphilis vs the standard dilution.
+The run control is positioned such that a positive result is expected in